phudson/runpod-llm-manager/test_strategy.md

 ## Overview

-This test strategy covers comprehensive testing of the RunPod LLM Pod Manager system, including both manual and automated components.
-The strategy focuses on validating the full lifecycle from manual pod setup through automated management, with emphasis on VSCode integration for development tools like Kilo Code.
+This test strategy covers comprehensive testing of the RunPod LLM Pod Manager system with Model Store integration, including both manual and automated components.
+The strategy focuses on validating the full lifecycle from manual pod setup through automated management, with emphasis on VSCode integration for development tools like Kilo Code and proper Model Store model selection.

 ## Test Objectives